rudyoactiv/rudyoactiv/README.md

 ## About Me

 I'm a final year CS student and boy do I love writing code.
 And when I'm not coding, I'm probably busy tinkering with my 3D Printer 🚀.
-I specialise in **Full Stack Development**, and **Machine Learning** Applications, and I just love finding new problems to solve and new projects to build.
+I build **Full Stack Websites**, work on **Machine Learning**, and I just love finding new problems to solve and projects to build.

 Make sure to check out my work below!

 ## 📫 Get In Touch